smartinternz02/SI-GuidedProject-600098-1697456559/Project Design Phase/README.md

 ## Project Design Phase

-Welcome to the Design Phase of our Ship Classification Project.
+Welcome to the Design Phase of our Potato Disease Classification Project.
 In this section, you'll find essential resources of our project's design.

 ### Table of Contents